code-dot-org/javabuilder/cicd/README.md

 ### Deploying an Adhoc environment

 You can create an Adhoc environment by setting the `MODE` flag on the cicd deploy script.
 This will create a CI/CD pipeline that will watch for updates to your `TARGET_BRANCH`.
 The difference between a standard deployment and an adhoc pipeline can be seen in "cicd.template.yml" by following where the `Conditions` are used.
 In short, an adhoc creates an adhoc environment using "adhoc.config.yml", while a standard deployment will create a Test environment and a Prod environment using the relevent config files.
+Note: your branch name cannot contain the character `\`, as this causes issues in AWS.

 ```
 TARGET_BRANCH=mybranch MODE=adhoc cicd/2-cicd/deploy-cicd.sh